Missouri Resident Child Health Profile

 Injury Hospitalizations

 Resident emergency room visits or hospitalizations with a primary diagnosis of fractures, wounds, dislocations, poisonings, or injuries due to external causes, as well as medical, drug or other complications of care.
-Rate is per 100,000 ED visits or hospitalizations in a given age group.
+Rate is per year per 100,000 specified age population.

 Clinical Classifications Software (CCS) Categories: 225-244.